sleepingkiwi/sleepingkiwi-eleventy/readme.md

 # sleepingkiwi eleventy starter

-A starting point for building static sites with [eleventy] using [netlify CMS] for content.
+A personal starting point for building static sites with [eleventy] using [netlify CMS] for content.

 - Styled with [Sass]/SCSS, browser prefixes added with [Autoprefixer] and minified with [CSS nano] through [PostCSS], linted by [stylelint]
 - Client script transpiled by [babel], bundled by [webpack], linted by [eslint]
 - Served in development by [light-server] (see _Using CLI tools directly_ below)
 - includes a couple of custom widgets for [netlify CMS] to simplify image handling.
+- includes several templates and examples of integrating [netlify CMS] with [eleventy]

 ---